 Our Dutch oven is a handy tool we use often while camping, for recipes like white chicken chili, pork chili, or baking bread.
 It’s a heavy tool, but one that goes from kitchen to campfire with ease and is the perfect vessel for meal.

 Warm spices, slow-simmered coconut korma sauce, fresh greens, and vegetables, with huge shrimp all cooked together and ladled over rice or zucchini noodles.
-That’s comfort food in one bowl.
+That’s comfort food in one bowl, just like our shrimp saganaki recipe!

 Always wanting to make our camping recipes gourmet and bring comfort food to the chill air at camp, we made this Dutch oven campfire shrimp korma, using shortcuts like ginger paste and simmer sauce to speed up the process, make things easy, and minimize clean up.